34-Year-Old Cornerback – Arizona Cardinals

 Tramon Williams Contract Information:

-Signed a three-year, $21 million contract with the Browns in March 2015.
+Signed a contract with the Cardinals in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Tramon Williams – simply subscribe now.